maxmurdoch/flock/src/pages/products/commercial.md

         flight-by-flight basis.
       title: 'Bespoke cover '
     - text: >-
-        Flock’s pricing is risk-dependent, so the safer the flight, the less you pay.
-Simple!
+        Flock’s pricing is risk-dependent, with commercial policies starting from £5 a day.
       title: Fairer pricing
     - text: >-
         Flock’s policies are EC785/2004 compliant and approved by the Civil